Kingsley Kwaku Pinkrah

 Kingsley Kwaku Pinkrah is a Ghanaian social entrepreneur and business advisor.
-He has founded Cedi Ghana, an NGO that addresses poverty and youth unemployment in Ghana.
+He founded Cedi Ghana, an NGO that addresses poverty and youth unemployment in Ghana.

 Education

 Kingsley completed T. I. Ahmadiyya Senior High School in 2009 before graduating from Kwame Nkrumah University of Science and Technology with a Master of Business Administration in Finance.

 Career

 He is the founder and CEO for Community and Entrepreneurial Development Initiative (Cedi Ghana), an NGO that addresses poverty and youth unemployment in Ghana.

 Kingsley provides free entrepreneurship training and mentorship and has served as an advisory mentor for President Clinton’s Global Initiative University, Queens Young Leaders Program and Young African Leaders Initiative and Tonu Elumelu Entrepreneurship Program.

-Kingsley has currently secured a partnership with Dunin-Deshpande Queen’s Innovation Centre (DDQIC) at Queen’s University, Canada and JACCD Design Institute Africa to address poverty and youth unemployment in Ghana.
+Kingsley has currently secured a partnership with Dunin-Deshpande Queen's Innovation Centre (DDQIC) at Queen's University, Canada and JACCD Design Institute Africa to address poverty and youth unemployment in Ghana.
 He was awarded a grant from BUSAC Fund in 2017 to fight poverty and unemployment in Ghana.